peterjobes/jekyll-now/_posts/2020-04-27-It-was-the-world-to-me.md

 By the time I emerged from the woods and rejoined the main path at the old train station, I was past the half marathon mark.
 I sped up a little and coasted the five miles back to the car wearing a massive grin.

-Chopwell Woods is not the wilderness and the hills enclosed there are neither Wainwrights nor Munros, but to be there was golden.
+Chopwell Woods isn't the wilderness and the hills enclosed there are neither Wainwrights nor Munros, but to be there was golden.
 After two months of seeing very little trail, they may just as well have been the forests of Yosemite or the mountains of Drakensberg.
 It was the world to me.

 If I can get that kind of endorphin and adrenaline rush from some local trails, I can't imagine how good it'll feel to experience nature in all it's glory when lockdown is over.